What Are the Most Common Dietary Restrictions? Best Practices for Events

 To be on top of your event management game, understanding and adapting to common dietary restrictions and preferences is crucial to a thriving events business.
 With more and more people following specific diets today, it’s vital to be prepared and thoughtful about how you will manage your menus in design and logistics.
-This article will cover the most common dietary restrictions and how to handle them in your events.
+Vegan and vegetarian diets, nut allergies, lactose intolerance, and gluten intolerance are among the most common dietary restrictions.
+These requests are becoming increasingly frequent at restaurants, hotels, and venues, making it essential to accommodate guests’ preferences and needs while ensuring their safety and avoiding potential life-threatening situations.

 Understanding Dietary Restrictions